Juror offered more than $120,000 for acquittal in ongoing federal fraud case, FBI says - KESQ

 By Andy Rose, CNN

-(CNN) — A high-profile federal fraud trial in Minneapolis was rocked Monday by allegations that someone tried to bribe a juror with more than $120,000.
+(CNN) — A high-profile federal fraud trial in Minneapolis was rocked this week by allegations that someone tried to bribe a juror with more than $120,000.
 The FBI says the cash bribe was delivered by an unidentified woman to the home of a person identified as Juror #52.

 The Minneapolis Star-Tribune and CNN affiliate KARE reported that a second juror was dismissed Tuesday after hearing about the bribery attempt.
 Both dismissed jurors were replaced with alternates.